ftsamis/tardis-config-system/README.md

 # tardis-config-system
-Code for the TARDIS config system GSoC2016 idea
+Code snippets for the TARDIS config system GSoC2016 idea.
+Only useful for demonstration, comparison and reference purposes.